Let me tell you about my friend Ray…

 On the one hand, a nice guy, quiet and soft-spoken, married with a sweet wife and a couple of well-mannered teenage boys.
 He worked as a mechanical engineer in product development for an equipment manufacturer.
 As far as I could tell, he was doing a good job.

 A month later, we got back together.
 Ray started by saying “My boss has changed.
-He is complementary and supportive … even happy.
+He is complimentary and supportive … even happy.
 We get along great.
 My job is better than ever!”

 Career Tip Lessons Learned

 If you are anything less than fulfilled and fruitful in your job, you might be contributing to the problem without even realizing it.

 If you are doing anything less than your very best in your work, you could be short-changing yourself, your employer and God.
 If you have a bad attitude about your job, your boss, your coworkers or any other aspect of your job, that attitude could be spilling over into your performance and relationships.

 To maximize your career in your current job, consider this …

 Whatever you do, work at it with all your heart, as working for the Lord, not for men,

 since you know that you will receive an inheritance from the Lord as a reward.

 It is the Lord Christ you are serving.

 Does this describe you and how you work?
 Are you working heartily and with sincerity of heart?
 Are you serving God in your job?
 Maybe you are thinking, “Yeah, but you don’t know my boss.”
 You are right, but consider this …